 - Take a domestic air flight from Kathmandu to Pokhara.

-- Around 30 minute’s scenic flight take you to the paradise city Pokhara.
+- Around 30 minute’s scenic flight takes you to the paradise city Pokhara.

-- Enjoy with the natural beauties of paradise city.
+- Enjoy the natural beauties of paradise city.

-- Visit three famous Lake (Fewa, Rupa, and Begnas lake), amazing Mahendra Cave, Devid Falls.
+- Visit three famous lakes (Fewa, Rupa, and Begnas lake), the amazing Mahendra Cave, Devi's Falls.

-- Enjoy with stunning mountain views such as; Annapurna, Machhapuchhre(Fishtail), Dhaulagiri, Manaslu, Ganesh Himal and so on.
+- Enjoy stunning mountain views such as; Annapurna, Machhapuchhre(Fishtail), Dhaulagiri, Manaslu, Ganesh Himal, and so on.

 - Stay overnight at Pokhara.